 Certain groups, such as TensorFlow Team members and Machine Learning GDEs, display a special icon for easier identification.

 The TensorFlow community has a number of formal and informal ways of keeping in touch.

 The primary communication about work on TensorFlow happens in the TensorFlow repositories on GitHub.
 This is the place to discuss bugs, new features, and in-progress work.

-Mailing lists are reserved for announcements and contrinbutor conversation.
-They are not intended to provide technical support.
+Most communication happens on the TensorFlow Forum.
+The following mailing lists are still used for announcements and contributor conversations.
+Note that they are not intended to provide technical support.

 - email@example.com — All major releases and important announcements are sent to this mailing group.
 We recommend that you join this list if you depend on TensorFlow in any way.

 - firstname.lastname@example.org — Discussion for developers who are contributing to TensorFlow.